micantoine/svelte-preprocess-cssmodules/README.md

 ## Import styles from an external stylesheet

 Alternatively, styles can be created into an external file and imported onto a svelte component from the `<script>` tag.
 The  name referring to the import can then be used in the markup targetting any existing classname of the stylesheet.

+**Note:** *The import option is only meant for stylesheets relative to the component.
+You will have to set your own bundler in order to import *node_modules* packages css files.*

 ```css
 /** style.css **/